-- 1. Instructors assign letter grades as appropriate according to the students's achievement level; - Students enrolled in the School of Massage Therapy must maintain a 2.0 ("C") grade point average unless otherwise stipulated.
-Students may receive grades lower than C and remain in good standing if they maintain a 2.0 grade point overall.
+- I. Instructors assign letter grades as appropriate according to the student's achievement level; - 2.
+Students enrolled in the School of Massage Therapy must maintain a 2.0 (C) cumulative grade point average (G.P.A.) or better unless otherwise stipulated.
+Students may receive grades lower than C and remain in good standing if they maintain at least a 2.0 cumulative grade point.
 However, students must satisfactorily complete all courses in order to graduate from the School of Massage Therapy; - Pluses and minuses are not part of the official grading system and are not figured into a student's grade point average; - 4.
-The Satisfactory/Unsatisfactory grade option is intended for clinical experiences and other work where a letter grade cannot be appropriately assigned.
-Credits under this option are counted toward the total number of credits required for graduation, but are not used in determining a student's grade point average; - A student must earn a grade of A, B, C, or S in order to fulfill clinical sciences, clinical experience, or professional studies program requirements.
+The Satisfactory/Unsatisfactory grade option is intended for course work where a letter grade cannot be appropriately assigned.
+Credits under this option are counted toward the total number of credits required for graduation but are not used in determining a student's grade point average; - 5.
+A student must earn a grade of A, B, C, D, or S in order to fulfill course requirements.

-Use of the Grade "I"
+Use of the Grade I

-The grade of "I" (incomplete) indicates that work was not completed prior to the last day of the term or learning contract, and is intended to reflect circumstances beyond the student's or instructor's control.
+The grade of I (incomplete) indicates that work was not completed prior to the last day of the term or learning contract and is intended to reflect circumstances beyond the student's or instructor's control.
 It is the responsibility of the student to consult with the instructor to determine the work still remaining to be completed.
 Incomplete work must be satisfactorily completed during the first four weeks of the next academic term.
-After that time, a grade of "I" will automatically become a grade of "F".
-Students experiencing extenuating circumstances may seek a waiver of the time limit from the program administrator, who may choose to grant the waiver, refuse the waiver, or refer the request to the Academic Standards Committee.
+After that time, a grade of I will automatically become a grade of F. Students experiencing extenuating circumstances may seek a waiver of the time limit from the program administrator, who may choose to grant the waiver, refuse the waiver or refer the request to the Academic Standards Committee.
 The University reserves the right to require the Student to provide evidence of extenuating circumstances to the satisfaction of the University.
 Under no circumstances will a waiver be awarded that extends beyond the conclusion of the student's next academic term.